hterminasyan/sit-yerevan-hands-on/README.md

 ## Requirements

 There are no requirements for this session other than a browser (preferrably Google Chrome).
-Unfortunately, since the entire environment is already prepared for attendees including the SAP S/4HANA on premise system, these exercises can only be done on-site at BTPcon.
+Unfortunately, since the entire environment is already prepared for attendees including the SAP S/4HANA on premise system, these exercises can only be done on-site at SAP Inside Track Yerevan.

 ## Procedure